 To help, Children’s Mental Health Ontario (CMHO) has prepared a Back-to-School Mental Health Kit.
 We want to empower families who are concerned about their child’s mental health and help you find further mental health supports if you need them.

 Individual Clinical Services are provided for students throughout the elementary and high schools.
 Our model focuses on brief, solution focused problem-solving methods to help promote resilience and coping with the goal of enhancing social emotional learning skills and success in the classroom.
 Referred students are provided with approximately 5 sessions if individual counselling with a registered social worker at the school.
 If your elementary age child is interested in individual services, please contact your school principal.
 For high school students, visit your student success office.

-If you a youth over 12 referring yourself for services:
+If you are a youth over 12 or are referring someone over 12: